 In fact, there is a Luther calendar, a Beethoven calendar and a Mozart calendar in a publishing house that actually, but only actually, deals exclusively with Johann Sebastian Bach.
-And yes, you are right, there are also the composers calendars with the colleagues of the musician from Eisenach, Thuringia, Germany and the many general music calendars have nothing to do with the Thomas Cantor.
-Finally the wine calendars ... it is probably better to start the page about the Luther calendar, the Mozart calendar and the Beethoven calendar again and completely different.
+And yes, you are right, there are also the composers calendars with the "colleagues" of the Eisenach composer and the many general music calendars have nothing to do with the Thomas Cantor.
+Finally, the wine calendars ... it is probably better to start the page about the Luther calendar, the Mozart calendar and the Beethoven calendar again and completely different.
 So ...

-The 2023 + 2024 Luther Calendar.
-It is not only the youngest calendar in the publishing house, but the very youngest.
+The 2024 + 2025 Luther Calendar.
+It is not only the youngest calendar in my Publishing House, but the very youngest.
 Of course, it is also available in three sizes and two styles.

 Enough reading, now quickly to the store?
 Gladly via the button.
 There you will find all calendars, but please note ... the Mozart calendar on this page – and also the Beethoven calendar and the Luther calendar – is not one of the composers calendars.
-All three can be found under them.
-Under the music calendars and the angel calendar.
+All three can be found in the overview there below.
+Under the music calendars and the angels calendar.

-The Mozart calendar is the second youngest calendar in the publishing house.
-In fact, it was created because we also wanted to "bring to life" the Beethoven calendar.
+The Mozart calendar is the second-youngest calendar in my Publishing House.
+In fact, it was created because we also "invented" the Beethoven calendar.
 Of course, it is also available in three sizes and two styles.
 This year and next year.

 The Beethoven calendar and its cover are decorated with what is certainly the most famous motif of the composer.
 Of course, it is not the original above, but an excellent new work after the famous origin.
-Also this calendar ... had you expected something else ... ist released, of course, in 2023 and 2024 and in all the future.
-And also via "Zazzle" ... so our American friends also get it as a brochure calendar (... then with a grid in the lower half).
+Also, this calendar ... had you expected something else ... there is, of course, 2024 and 2025 and in all the future.
+And also via "Zazzle" ... so our American friends (... yes and you too) get it as well as a brochure calendar.
+That is, with a huge grid.

 Back to the Beethoven calendar, respectively then Mozart calendar and finally the Luther calendar.
 With our experience, a lot of research and heavy thinking, we found out that there is clearly a "top league" among the experts of historical composition.
 Fans of Handel will wince.
 And lovers of Mendelssohn Bartholdy's music, too.
 Plus those who consider Liszt, Wagner and Schubert their equals.
-But worldwide, and we think also in Germany, Mozart, Bach and Beethoven are simply the " first league".
+But worldwide, and we think also in Germany, Mozart, Bach and Beethoven are simply the " first class ".
 The ones "on the podium".
-It can be determined, apart from the degree of popularity in many countries, quite unmusically also by the number of monuments, the associations, in rankings, via mini erasers, the offer of busts and so on, and so on.
+It can be determined, apart from the degree of popularity in many countries, quite unmusically also by the number of monuments, the associations, in rankings, about mini erasers, the offer of busts and so on, and so on.

 The Little Bach Figure of a well-known toy manufacturer was the indirect reason to put together a Luther calendar.
 Read in the next section how such a thing could be.